FPGA On Module.

 - JTAG is available on the South connector.

-- SPI and I2C are pinned out on a dedicated 8-pin connector.
+- SPI and I2C are pinned out to the motherboard.

 - FPGA specifications.